ViyathAraliya/MeetMyDoctor/README.md

 # MeetYourDoctor

-This is a web application for a medical appointment center to manage appointments.
-This is a Readme-Driven **MERN Stack** project.
+## Overview

+This is a web application enables the patients to book doctor's appointments at the medical appointment center who is registered with this application(Note : This application is exclusive to the medical appointment center, not shared among medical appointment centers).
+Patients can make doctor's appointments online and the medical appointment center can manage relavant data collections by this application.
+This application uses **MongoDB** as the database, **Express.js** for backend API development, **React.js** for client-side and **Node.js** for server-side proccessiong.
+This Application does not perform highly regulated actions like finacial transacations.
+Therefore there is no need to have highly structured data schema,  hence I opted for MERN Stack methodolgy for fast development and flexibility.

+# Technical Info

-## Collections
+## Data Collections
+*MongoDB* will be used to store data.
+The application will use following data collections.

 ### 1. Doctors
 + **id** : ObjectId